 Chinese New Year | Tomb Sweeping Day | Dragon Boat Festival | Mid Autumn Festival | 228 Incident | Double Ten Day | Teacher’s Day | Founding Day – New Years Eve | Ghost Month | Taiwan Official Holidays

-2020 is the Year of the Rat according to the 12 year animal zodiac cycle.
-The new year in 2020 starts on January 25th.
+2020 was the Year of the Rat according to the 12 year animal zodiac cycle.
+The new year in 2020 started on January 25th.

 Chinese New Year Origins